tt1m0n/object_detection_app/README.md

 C++ small application that performs video processing and object detection using YOLO V3 model, Opencv, OpenGL, glfw3 that is provided for object detection and displaying results in a simple graphical user interface (GUI).

 ### Build for Ubuntu
+*about OpenVino setupvars.sh script.
+It should be started in bash because it has dependency to bash while trying to find correct script path or start in zch but from openvino dir.
+Start using source beause we need script run in same process/terminal, so the environment variable will be setup for our session.
+Also be careful about setup ~/.bashrc or ~/.zshrc, do not forget source inside these files.

 mkdir build && cd build
 cmake ..
 make